-But if you’re in a crisis or need urgent help, then this doesn’t apply - just go for it.
+If you’re in a crisis or need urgent help, then this doesn’t apply - just go for it.

 2. Use ‘I’ statements

 This one is genius.
-Instead of saying, ‘You don’t care about me at all!’, try this: ‘I feel really upset when [insert issue here].’
+Instead of saying, ‘You don’t care about me at all’, try this: ‘I feel really upset when [insert issue here].’

-When you use ‘I’ statements, you’re basically taking responsibility for your own emotions, instead of trying to ‘blame’ them on someone else.
+When you use ‘I’ statements, you’re taking responsibility for your own emotions, instead of trying to ‘blame’ them on someone else.
 When you use the ‘you’ word, it can make the other person feel attacked, and so they’ll be far less likely to listen to you.